vamsikrishnachippagiri45/Vamsi_Krishna_VSD_RISCV_SOC_Tapeout_program/docs/week2/part2/readme.md

 <img width="1520" height="630" alt="Screenshot from 2025-10-04 05-22-21" src="https://github.com/user-attachments/assets/1ad53016-1d59-49ff-8238-13f46f13ea31" />

 RVMYTH Core Reset and Initialization:

 Signals :

 reset: The signal is initially high (asserted) or transitioning from high to low.

 CLK: The clock signal is stable and continuously pulsing (provided by the PLL model).

 counter[9:0]: This is the internal data output of the stub.
-It is shown initially as XXX (unknown) or 000 during reset.
+It is shown initially as 000 during reset.

 Data Transition: The moment the reset signal is deasserted (goes low), the counter immediately transitions to a known value (000) and starts changing sequentially.